graygnuorg/pound/README.md

 Default DH parameter length.
 Allowed values for *n* are 2048 (the default) and 1024.

-This option has no effect when compiling with OpenSSL 3.0.
+This option has no effect when compiling with OpenSSL 1.1 or later.

 * `--with-ssl=`*directory*